 - Learn the benefits of setting a goal, training and achieving that goal.

-- Track miles and food tastings on a training log and turn it in for a finisher prize to recognize their achievement
+- Track activity and nutrition goals on a training log and turn it in for a finisher prize.

-Kids of STEEL participants can complete the last mile of the program in one of two optional runs (both held the Saturday of marathon weekend):
+Kids of STEEL participants can complete their program in one of three optional runs (both held the Saturday of marathon weekend):

-- The Toyota of Pittsburgh Kids Marathon is a one mile fun run (not timed) for children to run with family and friends; or
+The Toyota of Pittsburgh Kids Marathon is a one mile fun run (not timed) for children to run with family and friends.

 Executing the KOS Program/Additional Resources